The Bucks County GENERALS

-The GENERALS Teams supplement and augment a player's experience with his township teams and/or school teams whether that is middle school, junior high, or high school.
-One goal is to collaborate with and support township ball and school baseball.
+The GENERALS Teams strive to create a culture that offers mentorship, developmental instruction, and guidance as baseball players and their families more from the little diamond, transition to the big diamond, prepare for high school, and reach the collegiate and professional levels.
 While doing this, the coaches and the players of The GENERALS often talk about character, integrity, respect (for the game, teammates, coaches, parents, umpires, and the opposition) self-discipline, grit, and resiliency.

 Mike Methany, the manager of the St. Louis Cardinals, sent a letter home to the parents of his son’s travel team.
 The five-page, 2,556-word letter that has come to be called the "Matheny Manifesto" was written in a flash of inspiration and frustration during a flight from New York to St. Louis in 2009.
 Several years before the Cardinals hired Mike Matheny to be their manager, friends pursued the longtime catcher to coach their sons' St. Louis-area youth baseball team.
 A veteran of 13 years in the major leagues and a witness to countless moments in youth sports that disturbed him, including overbearing coaches and conflict with aggressive parents, Matheny resisted their repeated invitations.
 On that flight home, he reconsidered, under certain conditions.
 Matheny pulled out his laptop, clicked open a blank page and started writing the terms of his participation.
 Here is the link http://www.mac-n-seitz.com/teams/mike-matheny-letter.html.

 We will never claim to be as knowledgeable as Coach Matheny, we were not as talented a player as he, and we may not coach at the MLB level.
 Nonetheless, we have great respect for Mike’s message, and as educators and mentors of young people, we are impressed by how well he composed his constitution.